nicolatarasca/nicolatarasca.github.io/_pages/about.md

 I coorganize the following events:

-- the Richmond Geometry Meeting</a>
+- the Richmond Geometry Meeting an annual event since 2021 the <a href='https://math.vcu.edu/rgm/'>2024 edition</a> is supported by NSF-DMS 2349810 the 2023 edition was supported by NSF-DMS 2240741

 - the <a href='https://www.maagc.info/richmond-2023'>Mid-Atlantic Algebra, Geometry, and Combinatorics (MAAGC)</a>